 The consequences range from bad to the very worst; system takeover, defacement, overloaded database are all potential outcomes.

 The OWASP guide has a wealth of knowledge on potential attack vectors and steps to protect yourself from unrestricted file uploads.

 Insecure Deserialization is an attack where a manipulated object is injected into the context of the web application.
 It is not a particularly common vulnerability, but if exploited, it can lead to remote code execution, which is one of the severe attacks your web application can face.

 Thankfully you can scan your web application for insecure deserialisation using the Crashtest Security suite.
 When testing for insecure deserialisation vulnerabilities, it is best to scan your application in a dynamic state.
-As a DAST (Dynamic application scanning tool), we view your application the same way an attacker would.
+As a DAST (Dynamic application scanning testing tool), we view your application the same way an attacker would.

 Read more about insecure deserialisation, remediation, and prevention tips on our wiki.